Hypothesis testing for varying coefficient models in tail index regression: Introduction

 \section{Introduction}

-In various fields, predicting the high-or low-tail behavior of data distribution is of interest.
-Examples include events such as heavy rainfall, large earthquakes, and significant fluctuations in stock prices.
+In various fields, predicting the high- or low-tail behavior of data distribution is of interest.
+Examples include events such as heavy rains, large earthquakes, and significant fluctuations in stock prices.
 Extreme value theory is a standard approach for analyzing the data of such extremal events.
-Let $Y_1,Y_2,\cdots,Y_n$ be independent and identically distributed random variables with distribution function $F$.
-In extreme value theory, the following maximum domain of attraction assumption is the standard: Assume that there exist sequences of constants $a_n>0$ and $b_n\in\mathbb{R}$ and a non-degenerate distribution function $G$ such that
+Let $Y_1, Y_2, \ldots, Y_n$ be independent and identically distributed random variables with distribution function $F$.
+In extreme value theory, the following maximum domain of attraction assumption is standard: Assume that there exist sequences of constants $a_n>0$ and $b_n\in\mathbb{R}$ and a non-degenerate distribution function $G$ such that

-for every continuity point $y$ in $G$.
-This assumption implies that there exists a constant $\gamma\in\mathbb{R}$ and a positive function $\sigma(t)$ such that
+for each continuity point $y$ in $G$.
+This assumption implies that there exist a constant $\gamma\in\mathbb{R}$ and a positive function $\sigma(t)$ such that

-for all $y$ for which $1+\gamma y>0$, where $y^*=\sup\{y:F(y)<1\}\in(-\infty,\infty]$ and the right-hand side for $\gamma=0$ is interpreted as $e^{-y}$ (see Theorem 1.1.6 of de Haan and Ferreira 2006).
+for all $y$ for which $1+\gamma y>0$, where $y^*=\sup\{y: F(y)<1\}\in(-\infty, \infty]$ and the right-hand side for $\gamma=0$ is interpreted as $e^{-y}$ (see, Theorem 1.1.6 of de Haan and Ferreira 2006).
 The class of distributions on the right-hand side is called the generalized Pareto distribution and the parameter $\gamma$ is called the extreme value index.
 Therefore, in extreme value theory, the tail behavior of the data distribution is characterized by the extreme value index $\gamma$.
-Its existing estimators include the Hill estimator (Hill 1975), Pickands estimator (Pickands 1975), kernel estimator (Csorgo et al.\,1985), maximum likelihood estimator (Smith 1987), and moment estimator (Dekkers et al.\,1989), etc. It is noteworthy that the generalized Pareto distribution has different features depending on the sign of $\gamma$.
-If the extreme value index $\gamma$ is positive, we have that
+Its existing estimators include the Hill estimator (Hill 1975), Pickands estimator (Pickands 1975), kernel estimator (Csorgo et al. 1985), maximum likelihood estimator (Smith 1987), and moment estimator (Dekkers et al. 1989), etc. It is noteworthy that the generalized Pareto distribution has different features depending on the sign of $\gamma$.
+If $\gamma>0$, we have